 I appeared on KGUN9 Morning Blend TV show, September 6, watch now

-I am presenting at the Arizona Aging Well Conference in Phoenix, September 21.
-That evening the Arizona Falls Prevention Coalition is holding a vigil for those who have succumbed to falls – “Light Up the Night”
+I am presented at the Arizona Aging Well Conference in Phoenix, September 21.
+As well as in the evening at the Arizona Falls Prevention Coalition’s vigil for those who have succumbed to falls – “Light Up the Night”

-Our team of certified Tai Chi for Arthritis and Falls Prevention (TCAFP) instructors will be on-hand to answer questions and offer TCAFP demonstrations at numerous events in collaboration with Southern Arizona Falls Prevention Coalition, including: click for Falls Events Flyer
+Our team of certified Tai Chi for Arthritis and Falls Prevention (TCAFP) instructors were on-hand to answer questions and offer TCAFP demonstrations at numerous events in collaboration with Southern Arizona Falls Prevention Coalition, including: click for Falls Events Flyer

 October continues the awareness raising.